Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Introduction

+\textbf{Note on Concurrent Work.} In the convex setting, our work focuses on rates on the \textit{ergodic} function value gap $f(\bar x_T)-\min f$, which is currently the standard for SGD without uniformly bounded variance.
+In contrast, when making a stronger assumption on the stochastic gradients, it is standard to obtain rates on the \textit{last-iterate} function value gap \cite{bach_non-asymptotic_2011,taylor_stochastic_2019,liu_revisiting_2023}.
+At the time of writing this document, it was unclear whether SGD without stronger variance assumptions could enjoy last-iterate rates, hence justifying our choice of performance metric.
+During the review phase of the manuscript, two independent works have answered this question positively \cite{attia_fast_2025,garrigos_lastiterate_2025}, opening the door for the possibility to extend our results to the setting of last-iterate rates.

-This paper is organized as follows: Section \ref{S2::sec} presents our main results in the convex setting, while Section \ref{S3::sec:str} focuses on the strongly convex setting.
-We discuss the tightness of our results in Section \ref{SNUM::sec}, supported by numerical experiments.
-All technical results and extensions of our results are gathered in the appendices.
+\textbf{Paper Organization.} This paper is organized as follows: We present the formal problem and the assumptions in Section \ref{SA::sec:assumptions}.
+In Section \ref{S3::sec__}, we outline the proof format of our main results.
+Sections \ref{S2::sec} and \ref{S3::sec:str} are devoted to our results (new bounds, most of which being bias-optimal) in the convex and strongly convex settings, respectively.
+In Section \ref{SA::sec:prox} we present the application of our results to the Stochastic Proximal algorithm.
+Section \ref{SNUM::sec} discusses our PEP framework and the numerical optimality of our variance terms.
+The technical proofs are gathered in the appendices.